 Valvuloplasty may be done to open a heart valve that has become stiff.
-Not all conditions in which a heart valve becomes stiff are treatable with valvuloplasty.
+But, not all conditions in which a heart valve becomes stiff are treatable with valvuloplasty.

-If the heart valves become damaged or diseased, they may not function properly.
-Conditions that may cause dysfunction of heart valves are valvular stenosis (stiffened valve) and valvular regurgitation (leaky valve).
-When one (or more) valve(s) becomes stenotic (stiff), the heart muscle must work harder to pump the blood through the valve.
-Some reasons why heart valves become stenotic include infection (such as rheumatic fever or staphylococcus infections), congenital (present at birth) valve abnormalities, and aging.
-If one or more valves become insufficient (leaky), blood leaks backwards, this means that less blood is pumped in the proper direction.
+If the heart valves become damaged or diseased, they may not work properly.
+Conditions that may cause problems with the heart valves are valvular stenosis (stiffened valve) and valvular regurgitation (leaky valve).
+When one (or more) valve(s) becomes stiff, the heart muscle must work harder to pump the blood through the valve.
+Stiff valves may be caused by infection (such as rheumatic fever or staphylococcus infections), birth defects, and aging.
+If one or more valves become leaky, blood leaks backwards and less blood is pumped in the proper direction.

 - Chest pain

 - Edema (swelling) of the feet, ankles, or abdomen